 Jordan Schoenfeld

-I am currently an Associate Professor at the Eccles School of Business at the University of Utah.
+I am currently an Associate Professor at The Ohio State University Fisher College of Business.

 Recent press coverage: The FinReg Blog featured my coauthored paper on smart contract audits.
 The Harvard Law School Forum featured my paper on corporate cyber risk and SOC audits.
 The Harvard Law School Forum and Bloomberg featured my paper on shareholder contracts.
 Columbia Law School's blog featured my coauthored paper on voluntary disclosures by activist shareholders.
 Selected working papers are available on SSRN.